grew-nlp/grew_doc/content/grew_match/install.md

 # Going further

 ## After a corpus update
- - Re-compile the corpora again: `grew compile -CORPUSBANK $GREW_MATCH_DIR/corpusbank`
+ - Re-compile the corpora: `grew compile -CORPUSBANK $GREW_MATCH_DIR/corpusbank`
  - Force the backend to reload the new data: `curl --location --request POST 'http://localhost:4758/reload'`

 Note: There is no need to restart the Python http server for the frontend.

 ## Web interface configuration
-If you have a long list of corpora and want to put them in a pane on the left (like for UD treebanks), change in `instance.json` the line `"style": "dropdown",` by `"style": "left_pane",`.
+If you have a long list of corpora and prefer to display them in a left pane (similar to UD treebanks), modify the `instance.json` file by changing the line:
+ `"style": "dropdown",` to `"style": "left_pane",`.

 ## More complex examples

-For larger examples of corpusbank definition: see [https://github.com/grew-nlp/corpusbank](https://github.com/grew-nlp/corpusbank)
+For larger examples of corpusbank definition: see [https://github.com/grew-nlp/corpusbank](https://github.com/grew-nlp/corpusbank).